gfannes/pasta/readme.md

 		- [x] Remove Model.lessons
 	- [x] Regen Lessons from time to time
 	- [x] Compute each regen in a different thread using std.Thread.Pool
+- [x] Fill Classes to fit in [min_students, max_students]
+	- Stop as soon as min_students is reached, otherwise, small Classes tend to block
+	- A Course that fits in a single Lesson should not be split
 - [ ] Take Constraints into account

 # Terms